ryanirl/data-analysis-projects/dimensionality_reduction_on_genotypes/README.md

  - *Maria Nattestad's GitHub Repo*: https://github.com/MariaNattestad/pca-on-genotypes

-I will be using a different dataset than the original paper and a different chromosome of the same dataset than Maria Nattestad used in her implementation.
+For the data, I used a different dataset than the original paper and a different chromosome of the same dataset than Maria Nattestad used in her implementation.
 If you are following along I also recommend you use a different dataset or the same dataset and a different chromosome than either Maria Nattestad (Chr 22) or I (Chr 21) used.
 This data is from the 1000 Genomes Project [[2]](#2).
 If you with to reproduce my results either take a look at my notebooks, or you can utilize my pipline and look at look at `USAGE.md` for instructions.
 The data I used can be downloaded via the following commands:

 ```
 curl -O https://1000genomes.s3.amazonaws.com/release/20110521/ALL.chr21.phase1_release_v3.20101123.snps_indels_svs.genotypes.vcf.gz